Halfway Houses in Vicksburg, MS

 • Outreach to persons in the community

-• Relapse prevention, anger management and trauma counseling
+• Relapse prevention treatment, substance use counseling approach and trauma counseling

 • Accepts Federal, or any government funding for substance use programs